SasView/sasview/src/sans/models/media/model_functions.rst

 **2.2.2.
 BroadPeakModel**

-This model calculates an empirical functional form for SANS data characterized by a broad scattering peak.
-Many SANS spectra are characterized by a broad peak even though they are from amorphous soft materials.
-For example, soft systems that show a SANS peak include copolymers, polyelectrolytes, multiphase systems, layered structures, etc.
+This model calculates an empirical functional form for SAS data characterized by a broad scattering peak.
+Many SAS spectra are characterized by a broad peak even though they are from amorphous soft materials.
+For example, soft systems that show a SAS peak include copolymers, polyelectrolytes, multiphase systems, layered structures, etc.

 The d-spacing corresponding to the broad peak is a characteristic distance between the scattering inhomogeneities (such as in lamellar, cylindrical, or spherical morphologies, or for bicontinuous structures).